Reg0lino/NOTAR333/README.md

 ---

-## What is NotaR333?
+## What is NotaREEE?

-NotaR333 is a free, interactive, and gamified web application designed to help you cram for and pass the **New York State Notary Public License Exam**.
+NotaREEE is a free, interactive, and gamified web application designed to help you cram for and pass the **New York State Notary Public License Exam**.
 It's built with a focus on "Pawsitive Reinforcement," turning the tedious process of studying into a fun and rewarding experience.

 This tool is fully updated with the latest information relevant for the **June 2025 NYS Notary Exam**, including critical topics like Electronic Notarization (REN) and mandatory journal requirements.

 ### ► Key Features: The "Pawsitive Reinforcement" Engine

 This isn't just another practice test.
-NotaR333 is built with a smart learning engine designed to maximize your study efficiency.
+NotaREEE is built with a smart learning engine designed to maximize your study efficiency.

 - **🧠 Smart Weak Spot Tracking:** The app doesn't just tell you what you got wrong; it learns *what you struggle with most*.
 The "Review Weak Spots" mode uses a weighted algorithm to show you your personal "nemesis" questions more frequently, ensuring you master the toughest topics.
 - **🏆 Achievement-Based Rewards:** Unlock over 15 unique achievements for performance, persistence, and accuracy.
 Each "Cheevo" grants you bonus points and unlocks new cat mascots for your collection.